-While commemoration events in Israel stressed the specific nature of the Holocaust and resistance, they were not unique in using commemorations as a platform for war cold war politics.
-As shown by Pieter Lagrou, the commemoration of Nazi crimes became a major battleground between eastern and western blocks and in inner Left-Right politics in Western European countries.
+While commemoration events in Israel stressed the specific nature of the Holocaust and resistance, they were not unique in using commemorations as a platform for Cold War politics.
+As shown by Pieter Lagrou, the commemoration of Nazi crimes became a major battleground between Eastern and Western blocs as well as in internal left-right politics in Western European countries.
 Initiatives to compare the Soviet concentration camp system to the Nazi one were countered by others stressing the fascist nature of the West German Government and the nascent NATO.
-Commemoration events in Buchenwald, Auschwitz and other camps served as a platform for attacking the West to the detriment of non-communist delegations.
+Commemoration events in Buchenwald, Auschwitz, and other camps served as a platform for attacking the West to the detriment of non-communist delegations.
 Likewise, rival survivor organizations such as the Warsaw based FIR (Fédération Internationale des Résistants) and the UNADIF (Union Nationale des Associations de Déportés, Internés et Familles de Disparus) aligned themselves according to the East-West divide.
-The debates in Israel and the acrimonious Holocaust commemoration ceremonies should be seen also in this context.
+The debates in Israel and the acrimonious Holocaust commemoration ceremonies should also be seen in this context.

 Conclusion: Discord and memory

-What was the cause for this interconnectedness of the agendas of Holocaust memory and the cold war?
-The answer, it seems, lays in the existential realities of Israelis and their young state.
+What was the reason behind this interconnectedness of the agendas of Holocaust memory and the Cold War?
+The answer, it seems, lay in the existential realities of Israelis and their young state.

-Israelis of the 1950s were living through monumental times.
-They had won the 1948 war, established a state, and more than doubled their number through immigration of Holocaust survivors from Europe and of Jews coming in from Muslim countries.
-But they had not yet reached peace and quiet, the country was regularly threatened by its neighbors with a ‘Second round’ – a war that would be won by the Arabs this time.
-Egypt and Jordan also enabled terrorist attacks on Israeli civilians from their borders.
+The Israelis of the 1950s were living through monumental times.
+They had won the 1948 War, established a state, and more than doubled their number through the immigration of Holocaust survivors from Europe and Jews coming in from Muslim countries.
+But they had not yet reached peace and quiet; the country was regularly threatened with a “second round” by its neighbors, a war that this time around would be won by the Arabs.
+In addition, Egypt and Jordan enabled terrorist attacks on Israeli civilians from their borders.
 The massive immigration strained the young state both financially and socially.
 Looming over all this was the Holocaust.
 Its scars were raw and running deep and manifested themselves in personal and public consciousness.
-As we have shown they also permeated public discourse and decision making.
+As we have shown, they also permeated public discourse and decision making.

-Simultaneously, Israelis, as most citizens of the globe, also lived through the tensions and tribulation of the early cold war and the threat, as it was seen then, of a third world war.
-It is hard to understand today the stress of those years but it was palpable to those living during the time.
-Choices had to be made, and at times, they clashed with emotions and long held beliefs.
+Simultaneously, Israelis, like most citizens of the globe, also lived through the tensions and tribulation of the early Cold War and the threat, as it was then seen, of a Third World War.
+Today it is hard to understand the stress of those years, but it was palpable to those living during that time.
+Choices had to be made and, at times, they clashed with emotions and long held beliefs.

-Reality brought together the discussions over Holocaust memory and the cold war.
-Not theoretically but over very tangible issues.
+Reality brought together discussions on Holocaust memory and the Cold War, not those on theoretical issues, but rather those on very tangible ones.
 Ideological and political leaders and the regular public had to reconcile the two and it was not easy.
 At the heart of the discussion was the question: What is Israel’s best interest?